-Public Utility Law: Danielle also represents several large electric and telecommunications companies in seeking recovery for damage to their facilities caused by violations of the Pennsylvania One-Call Act, motor vehicle accidents, negligent construction activities and other forms of negligence.
-She also defense these utilities in claims brought against them.
+- Representation of several large electric and telecommunications companies in seeking recovery for damage to their facilities caused by violations of the Pennsylvania One-Call Act, motor vehicle accidents, negligent construction activities and other forms of negligence.
+She also defends these utilities in claims brought against them.

-Areas of Practice: Commercial Litigation, Technology, Long Term Care, Higher Education, Estates & Trusts
+Areas of Practice: Commercial Litigation, Technology, Long Term Care, Higher Education, Estates and Trusts

 Danielle has been a committee member of the American Cancer Society Larry Richert Golf Outing.
-She was a founding member of Variety the Children’s Charity’s Development Advisory Board and previously served as secretary of the Board of Directors of Lydia’s Place, Inc. She is a member of the Allegheny County Bar Association, the Pennsylvania Bar Association, the American Bar Association and the Executive Women’s Council.
-Danielle regularly volunteers her time for the Neighborhood Legal Services Association’s Pro Bono Expungment program.
+She was a founding member of Variety the Children’s Charity’s Development Advisory Board and previously served as secretary of the Board of Directors of Lydia’s Place, Inc. She is a member of the Allegheny County Bar Association and the Pennsylvania Bar Association.
+Danielle regularly volunteers her time assisting in various pro-bono matters.